 - A current CV of the faculty member.

-A Research Track to Instructional Track recommendation is not a track transfer.
+A Research Track to Tenure Track recommendation is not a track transfer.
 It's considered a new appointment.

-A new appointment packet must be submitted to be considered for a position on the Instructional Track.
+A new appointment packet must be submitted to be considered for a position on the Tenure Track.